6 Torsion

 Click to expand

 Co-axial or parallel shafts—multiple shafts are bonded concentrically (one within another) so that they are constrained to twist as a unit by the same amount.
-In this case, the extra equation needed in addition to equilibrium comes from setting the angle of twist for each material equal to each other.
+In this case, the extra equation needed in addition to equilibrium comes from setting the angle of twist for each shaft equal to each other.

 6.3.1 Method of Superposition